 Where employees (including yourself as a director-employee) are being made redundant due to the closure of the business, the company is liable to ensure that:

 - All outstanding salary payments are paid up to date

 - Employees are paid for any outstanding holiday days owed

-- Employees are given sufficient notice, or payment is made in lieu of notice.
+- Employees are given a sufficient, paid notice period of employment ending, or payment is made in lieu of notice.

-In addition, those employees who have worked for the company for two years or more will be entitled to either:
+In addition, those employees that have worked for the company for two years or more will be entitled to either:

 - Their contractual redundancy pay (as defined by their individual employment contracts) or